TuplexLanguage/site/docs/type_system_basics.md

 A type inherits all the members of its supertypes, and may access them by name.

-A type member is either an instance member or a non-instance (virtual/static) member.
+A member is either an instance member or a non-instance (known as virtual or static) member.

 If a subtype declares a member with the same name as a member of a supertype, the supertype's member is overridden.
 That means that for instances of the subtype, the *overriding* member will be accessed by that name instead of the overridden original.
 This redirection is transparent to users of the type and is [a mechanism for polymorphism](https://en.wikipedia.org/wiki/Subtyping).

 Non-instance members are always virtual in Tuplex except for some special cases (e.g. constructors).
 Therefore the typical 'static' keyword used in many other OO languages is not used here, instead Tuplex uses only 'virtual'. *(This may be revised in the future.)*

 ### Interfaces